Discover it Secured Credit Card Review: Best Card for Bad Credit?

 The sites users gave the card a 3.5 stars out of 5, with nearly identical numbers of reviewers giving the card 3 and 4 stars.

-Our Closing Thoughts on the Discover it Secured Card
+Bottom Line on the Discover it Secured Card

 As we’ve mentioned several times in this review, the Discover it Secured credit card has some unique features that you won’t find on other cards for people with bad credit.